 But make sure to dip your skewers in the peanut sauce, also known as satay sauce.
 It makes the grilled meat taste even better!

-Where to eat satay
+Where to eat satay in Singapore

 - Best Satay at Lau Pa Sat Food Court ($) – enjoy satays at the outdoor food court